-Perhaps the most easily misunderstood and critical speaker related setting in an A/V receiver is the crossover setting.
+Perhaps the most easily misunderstood and critical speaker-related setting in an A/V receiver is the crossover setting.
 In this case, “crossover” refers to the point at which your receiver stops sending bass to each of your speakers and starts sending it to your subwoofer.
 The correct crossover setting will depend on your speakers’ ability to produce bass.
 Most speaker manufacturers provide specs that indicate where your speakers stop producing bass.
-For example, you may see something like Frequency Response: 60Hz-20kHz.
-In this example, the manufacturer indicates the speakers can play to 60hz, but often the bass is much weaker as its lowest rated point than it is in the rest of its performance range.
-So, you may want to move the number up by 20Hz to be on the safe side.
+For example, you may see something like “Frequency Response: 60Hz-20kHz.”
+In this example, the manufacturer indicates the speakers can play to 60Hz, but often the bass is much weaker as its lowest-rated point than it is in the rest of its performance range.
+So, you may want to move the number up by 20Hz or so to be on the safe side.

-Older receivers may not allow a specific crossover frequency to be set for each speaker.
-Instead, they often allow a simple choice of “large” or small” with a single crossover point for all the “small” speakers.
+Older or cheaper receivers may not allow a specific crossover frequency to be set for each speaker.
+Instead, they often allow a simple choice of “large” or “small” with a single crossover point for all the “small” speakers.
 For the purposes of this guide, a large speaker would be a full range (often floor-standing) speaker capable of producing plenty of low bass.
 A small speaker would be anything else.
 Set the speakers as large or small, then choose the lowest bass frequency of your smallest speaker as the crossover point for all of your “small” speakers.
 For instance, if you have front speakers that go down to 80Hz but your surrounds are smaller and only play down to 100Hz, you would want to set the crossover point at 100Hz.
 This will ensure the most uniform performance among the speakers.

 The speaker-level setting will allow you to turn on a test tone or “white noise” in order to measure the speaker’s output.
 As you move through the speakers, you will be able to move the output level up or down as needed.

 If performing this process by ear, do your best to make sure that each speaker sounds as loud as the one before it.
 You can bounce back and forth often to make a comparison.
-When you are done with your first pass, go back through to make sure each speaker is the same level as the one before and after it.
+When you’re done with your first pass, go back through to make sure each speaker is the same level as the one before and after it.

-If using a decibel meter, sit down in your central listening position, turn the meter on, set the dial to 70db, the weighting to “C” and the response to “slow”.
+If using a decibel meter, sit down in your central listening position, turn the meter on, set the dial to 70 dB, the weighting to “C” and the response to “slow.”
 Hold the meter in front of your face with the microphone end pointed straight up at the ceiling.
 Do not point the meter at each speaker.
-You may choose any level you wish to calibrate the speakers to.
-70, 75 and 80 db are popular levels to use.
+You may choose any level you wish to calibrate the speakers to: 70, 75 and 80 dB are popular levels to use.
 Whatever you choose, adjust each speaker’s test tone so that it pushes the meter’s needle to the same decibel level.

 When you reach the subwoofer, you will find that your decibel meter does not read the subwoofer’s super-low frequency output as well.
-There are conversion charts online that will guide you on using a decibel meter with a subwoofer, but you can achieve good results through setting the sub by ear.
+There are conversion charts online that will guide you in using a decibel meter with a subwoofer, but you can achieve good results by setting the sub by ear.
 First, make sure your subwoofer’s volume dial is set to the manufacturer’s recommendations or at about the half-way point.
 Then, proceed with the test tone and adjust the subwoofer level output such that the sub just begins to shake the room.
 Real bass signals will be much louder, so don’t over-do it.

 To test your subwoofer settings, we recommend using a piece of music or a movie that you are familiar with.
 If while listening to the music or movie of your choice you find you desire less or more bass, go back into the speaker level portion of your menu and adjust accordingly.

 Grab some popcorn and kick back with a great movie.
-You’ll enjoy the smooth, balanced and natural sounding performance of your speaker system and receiver with the satisfaction of knowing that you did it yourself.
+You’ll enjoy the smooth, balanced, and natural sounding performance of your speaker system and receiver with the satisfaction of knowing that you did it yourself.